drBenway/pixi-vn-wiki/start/getting-started.md

 Into all templates there is a `README.md` file with more information about the project.

-## Package Installation
+## Installation

-For installing the Pixi’VN package, you can use the following command:
+For installing the Pixi’VN package in an existing (node.js) project, you can use the following command:

 :::tabs
 == npm